-"Arrest me?" shouted Leon.
+"Arrest me?" shouted Léon.
 "I defy you!"

-"I am the Commissary of Police,' said the official.
+"I am the Commissary of Police," said the official.

-Leon commanded his feelings, and replied, with great delicacy of innuendo - for the Commissary, he simply bade the singer follow him to his office, and directed his proud footsteps towards the door.
+Léon commanded his feelings, and replied, with great delicacy of innuendo- "So it would appear."

+The point was too refined for Castel-le-Gâchis; it did not raise a smile; and as for the Commissary, he simply bade the singer follow him to his office, and directed his proud footsteps towards the door.
 There was nothing for it but to obey.
-Leon did so with a proper pantomime of indifference, but it was a leek to eat, and there was no denying it.
+Léon did so with a proper pantomime of indifference, but it was a leek to eat, and there was no denying it.